 Adopt a news app and embed the newsfeed displayed there into the intranet.

 In this case you benefit from a ready-made CMS.
 CMS stands for Content Management System, which is an application that lets multiple users with different permission levels to manage the content in an app or on a mobile platform.
 In this case, managing content means creating, editing, archiving, publishing, collaborating, reporting, and distributing website content, data, and information.

 Staffbase has an administration interface which allows you to decide who is allowed to publish content, and it makes the publishing process easy.
 With this solution, you’re able to keep things as they are for your intranet users by embedding parts of the news from the news app into your intranet.
 The challenge in this case is to establish Single Sign-On.
 On your intranet, your users already have an ID and passwords.
 If you want to introduce SSO for your app and exchange content back and forth, you’ll ideally want to install SSO for your intranet in order to ensure usability.

 Use the desktop version of your app as your new intranet start page and link to your collaboration intranet from there.

-Implementing the same design patterns on both solutions can create a unique user experience.
-An advanced app like Staffbase is the easiest way to achieve personalisation on this level.
-In our app you can choose which logo, typography and colour you want to use and still get all the advantages of a ready-made solution.
+Implementing the same design patterns for both solutions can create a unique user experience.
+An advanced app like Staffbase is the easiest way to achieve personalization on this level.
+In your app you can choose the logo, typography, and colors that you want to use and still enjoy all of the advantages of a ready-made solution.

-If you found this article interesting feel free to share or check out:
+If you found this article interesting feel free to share it or check out these other pieces:

 - 10 Communication Challenges and How to Tackle Them with Your Own Branded Employee App